Summer Tree Care

-The best way to separate trimmers and tree trunks is to mulch tree rings around trees, a technique that also conserves soil moisture and keeps weeds under control.
-Spread high quality mulch in a circle with a radius of at least 2 feet around the base of the tree.
+The best way to separate trimmers and tree trunks are to mulch tree rings around trees, a technique that also conserves soil moisture and keeps weeds under control.
+Spread high-quality mulch in a circle with a radius of at least 2 feet around the base of the tree.
 Keep the depth at about two to three inches and do not let the mulch touch the trunk.
 So-called “mulch volcanos”, where large amounts of mulch are hilled up around tree trunks, contributes to the spread of bacterial and fungal diseases.
 Always aim to create a moderately deep “mulch doughnut”, rather than a mountainous mulch “volcano”.

 Tree Planting and Fertilization

 Tree planting is also best done in spring or fall, when weather conditions are less likely to stress young saplings.
 However, if you must plant in summer’s heat, “water in” the tree by filling the planting hole part way with water before installation.
 If the surrounding soil is poor, thin or compacted, fill in around the tree’s root ball with a mix of the removed soil and an equal amount of high-quality, fertile planting material, like Fafard® Premium Topsoil.
 Once the tree is planted, remember to water well, especially in hot, dry weather.

 It is best to fertilize trees in the spring, just before the first flush of growth.
 This growth slows down in summer, so the season is not optimal for fertilization.